 Knowing what pisses us off and what makes us happy, in the bedroom and in the world outside, is a pretty decent way to not only help you choose your partners better but also to make your relationships stronger.
-Don’t you think being honest with yourself can actually mean so much for your relationship?
-Well, here are five ways in which knowing yourself better helps understand your relationship too:
+This is the importance of honesty in a relationship which stems from self-honesty.

 1. You fight less often

-Do your fights often get dirty and involve a lot of door slamming and breaking of nice plates?
+Do your fights often get ugly and involve a lot of door slamming and breaking of nice plates?
 But when you think about it, do you have trouble remembering what you were actually fighting about?
 To be honest, such things are not surprising when any or both of you don’t know exactly what you want or need.